valpackett/ringfinger/README.md

    (serve myapp 3000)

 or something like that.
 You can do create/read/update/delete operations on the same resource with a browser (there are default HTML templates, like in Rails) or something that supports JSON or XML.
+Or even CSV.
 Yeah, URLs are the same.
 The app is an API, and HTML is just another output format.
 The `Accept` HTTP header (or ?format=something) is what "separates" the API.
 And insert some example data by visiting `/contacts/_create_fakes` (only in development environment, of course).
 Nice, eh?